Cybersecurity insights from 2016 security breaches

 In 2016, more than 2 billion records were reported stolen in breaches that occurred the same year and just-discovered breaches from the past.
 The Identity Theft Resource Center recorded 980 breaches during the calendar year, accounting for millions of stolen high-value records (including Social Security numbers, driver’s license numbers, medical, and financial information).
 These increasingly common incidences offer valuable cybersecurity lessons that may prevent similar attacks in the future.

 Who was at risk in 2016?

 Both small and large organizations suffered the consequences of security breaches in 2016.
 From general medical practices to major online networks, few sectors emerged unscathed.
-Notable reported breaches included well-known organizations such as LinkedIn, Tumblr, the National Security Administration, Oracle, and Verizon.
+Notable reported data breach included well-known organizations such as LinkedIn, Tumblr, the National Security Administration, Oracle, and Verizon.
 New information on old breaches at organizations such as the Internal Revenue Service, Yahoo, and MySpace highlighted the true extent of major cybersecurity events.

-From simple hacks resulting in the loss of usernames and passwords, to more serious breaches involving protected health information, major security breaches in 2016 compromised the digital and personal identities of millions of people across the world.
+From simple hacks resulting in the loss of usernames and passwords, to more serious data breaches involving protected health information, major security breaches in 2016 compromised the digital and personal identities of millions of people across the world.

 Evaluate insights from major breaches